 3 the terms generally require the buyer to pay a large amount of capital at the end of the contract.
 Funds are often difficult to obtain without mortgaging the property (the very thing that the terms buyer wanted to avoid in the first place).

-The SLA allows terms buyers to convert their contract into ownership with a mortgage back in favour of the seller.
+The SL Act allows terms buyers to convert their contract into ownership with a mortgage back in favour of the seller.
 This requires the payment of stamp duty, registration fees on the transfer and mortgage, and legal fees for the mortgage and the settlement.
-However, a buyer who converts the terms contract becomes the registered owner, and the level of protection of the investment is increased substantially.
+However, a buyer who converts the terms contract becomes the registered owner, and the level of protection of the investment is increased.
 Terms buyers should always convert their contracts to ownership with a mortgage back to the seller.

 If you are late making a repayment, the lender can charge default interest.
 Any costs and expenses incurred by the lender because of the default are added to the debt and bear interest.